ebdsms/eBDSMSotp/README.md

   eBDSMS sms = new eBDSMS(API_KEY,NUMBER,MESSAGE,OTP,DEVICE_NUMBER,null);
   sms.sendSms(this);
 ```
+# eBDSMS SDK Integration for Flutter
+This document provides instructions for integrating the eBDSMS Flutter project.

+# Getting Started
+>
+How to use ?

 # Contact With Us
 If you face any problem using this library then feel free to contact me.
 To contact me message me on Facebook or email me at: